riebel/tcomb-form-native-ts/README.md

 (locals: Object) => ReactElement
 ```

-where `locals` is an object contaning the "recipe" for rendering the input and it's built for you by tcomb-form-native.
+where `locals` is an object contaning the "recipe" for rendering the input and it's built for you by tcomb-form-native-ts.
 Let's see an example: the `locals` object passed in the `checkbox` template:

 ```js